thperret/m2mb/docs/introduction.rst

 compatible language to discard messages or send them to a different channel or user.
 You can check examples in the :doc:`sieve documentation page <sieve>`.

-**NB**: If you plan to host an instance, please check the :doc:`security considerations <security>`_
+.. note:: If you plan to host an instance, please check the :doc:`security
+          considerations <security>`.

-**NB2**: Slack or Mattermost webhooks can't be used to send a private message to the user who configured the webhook.
+.. note:: Slack or Mattermost webhooks can't be used to send a private message
+          to the user who configured the webhook.
 We advise to configure the sieve filter to prevent sending messages to this user or create a webhook with a dedicated user.

 Similar tools
 =============